-Many of these projects literally pave the way to new markets and decrease the cost of doing business there.
+Many of those projects literally pave the way to new markets and decrease the cost of doing business there.
 New infrastructure allows companies to change their trade routes to ship products faster than ever before.
-In fact, some sources predict the decreased shipping times will produce up to a 65 percent decrease in trade costs between China and BRI countries.
+In fact, some sources predict the decreased shipping times will produce up to a 65 percent decrease in trade costs [PDF] between China and BRI countries.

 Many major donors such as the United States and the World Bank require countries to adhere to certain conditions when receiving loans.
-These conditions can include requirements like upholding human rights standards or establishing democratic elections.
+Those conditions can include requirements like upholding human rights standards or establishing democratic elections.
 China, on the other hand, insists BRI loans come with no strings attached and that the program allocates funding without interfering in domestic affairs.
 In reality, research by Human Rights Watch indicates BRI has its conditions—whether explicit or implicit—and increases China’s political sway in loan-recipient countries.
 For instance, countries that have signed on to BRI have refrained from criticizing China’s detention of over one million Muslims in reeducation camps.
 In fact, after signing on to BRI projects, Pakistan Prime Minister Imran Khan praised “China’s effort in providing care to its Muslim citizens,” and Cameroon lauded China for “fully protect[ing] the exercise of lawful rights of ethnic minority populations.”

 This influence is particularly prevalent in the arena of territorial disputes.
 Take the case of the South China Sea, a strategic, natural gas–rich waterway through which more than $3 trillion in trade passes every year.
 Six Asian countries are fighting over the tiny, uninhabited islands found there and the territorial waters surrounding them.
 In the past, China has used economic measures to punish countries for taking action against China’s claims in the region; for instance, the Chinese government halted shipments of fruit from the Philippines after the latter took legal action to secure its territorial claims in 2012.
 Experts worry that BRI gives China additional leverage to influence countries with claims to the South China Sea, many of which have already accepted BRI loans.